 These results indicate frequent presence of risk behaviours and co-infections that could facilitate transmission of HIV.
 The results prompted the modification of guidelines to extend testing for syphilis and Hepatitis B and C in regular care.
-In 2011, the RIVM started, in collaboration with both regular health care and STI clinics, a study to assess the cost effectiveness of routine screening for Chlamydia and gonorrhoea in HIV infected MSM who are in specialised HIV care.
-Results are expected to guide discussion regarding how to address the high chlamydia or gonorrhoea prevalence in this group of people.
+In 2011, the RIVM started a study in collaboration with both regular health care and STI clinics to assess the cost effectiveness of routine screening for chlamydia and gonorrhoea in HIV infected MSM who are in specialised HIV care.
+The outcome is that routine STI testing within HIV-treatment centres is indeed cost effective for this group of patients.
+Currently discussions with the specialists and insurances about implementation of this advice are ongoing.

 IV.
-National response to the AIDS epidemic
+National response to the HIV/AIDS epidemic